alessandroooo/optimization/_posts/2025-12-25-performance0.md

 date: 2025-12-25
 categories: [SQL, Oracle, performance]
 ---
-Lately I spent some time with performance optimization in Oracle SQL and I would like to share my key preliminary takeaways.
+Lately I spent some time with performance optimization in Oracle SQL and here I would like to share my key preliminary takeaways.

+### The problem

+Given is a SELECT statement (possibly using common table expressions, i.e. the WITH clause) that should be replaced by another SELECT statement, which is logically equivalent, but has better performance.
+What does "logical equivalence" mean?
+Two SELECTS are logically equivalent if they return the same result, issued against all possible data instantiations of the database.
+In real life there is no time to test against all possible data.
+Instead, we are forced to live with given test data, that is necessarily incomplete.
+Hence, the accordance of the result of both SELECTs is a necessary, but not sufficient requirement for logical equivalence.
+The performance can be quantified using different metrics, e.g. observed runtime, memory, storage or network footprint.
+Often the different metrics go hand in hand, i.e. the faster query tends to have lower storage footprint, but there are corner cases.
+A slow query with low storage footprint might be preferred over a fast query with large storage footprint.

 ### Filter early, add late